fedepujol/nvim/README.md

 # Neovim Config

-Hello there fellow stranger!

-This is my custom *PDE* for Neovim! (it has been tested on Linux and Windows).
+This is custom config was tested on *Linux* and *Windows*

-It provides the following:
+Included:

 - Code Completion
 - File Explorer